Peter Tekeli: Disbanding of the Zaporozhian Cossacks

 After the Russo-Turkish War (1768-1774), Lieutenant General Tekeli was the commander of all armed forces stationed in Novorossiya.
 One of the prominent acts of his career was the disbanding of the Zaporozhian Cossacks and destroying their base, the Zaporozhian Sich, in summer 1775.

 The Cossacks who lived in Zaporozhia were tasked in safeguarding the Russian Empire against the Crimean Khanate.
 Russia’s victory in the war and the annexation of Crimea, however, caused that their sole military role was lost.
 At the same time there were constant attacks by the Cossacks on the Serbian settlers.
 Antin Holovaty suggested to Grigori Potemkin to reorganize the Zaporozhian Host by the same style as the Don Cossack Host.
-Yet after the Zaporozhians offered support to the Pugachev's Rebellion in 1774, Potemkin’s mind was set.
+Yet after the Zaporozhians offered support to the Pugachev's Rebellion in 1774, Potemkin's mind made up.
 Tired of dealing with constant feuds, he ordered Tekeli, an ethnic Serb, to disband the Host altogether.

 Tekeli divided his forces into five detachments, and send them along roads which would lead them to fully surround the Sich, which was successfully deployed by dawn of June 4.
 The lack of any combat in past few years had the effect that the vigilance of Zaporozhians was low, and their guards were asleep upon Tekeli's arrival.
 Petro Kalnyshevsky, the Kosh otaman, found out that the Sich is surrounded and besieged only after the Russian envoy arrived to call him to meet with Tekeli.
 By evening Russian guards were placed in all internal and external positions, and next morning the Zaporozhians officially surrendered all their arms and lowered their battle banners.

 Tekeli allowed joint visits and gave permissions to the former Cossacks to leave the besieged Sich for personal reasons.
 As the Host’s Starshynas were sent to Saint Petersburg, the Sich was slowly vacated.
 When Tekeli realized that some Cossacks ran off to the Danube where they formed the Danubian Sich, he reported that to the Empress, and received order to destroy the Sich.
 After ensuring it was vacated, the empty fortress was subjected to a prolonged artillery fire.
 For his role in quelling the Zaporozhian Cossacks without spilling a single drop of blood, Tekeli was awarded the Order of St. Alexander Nevsky.

 According to tradition, because of the successful pacification of Sich, Catherine II offered Tekeli to choose any prize for himself.
 He succinctly replied: "Forgive Horvat" (until then, Jovan Horvat, countryman and friend of Tekeli, the founder of New Serbia, was convicted of numerous abuses, stripped of all ranks and exiled to Vologda).
-Peter Abramovich's representation helped - Ivan Horvat was amnestied by Catherine II on December 3, 1775, his military rank, his estates were restored and he was allowed to live in them.
-From 1776, Horvath lived peacefully in his possessions, where he died.
+Peter Abramovich's intercession helped – Horvat was amnestied by Catherine II on December 3, 1775, his military rank, his estates were restored and he was allowed to live in them.
+From 1776, Horvat lived peacefully in his possessions, where he died.